Distance: 11.5 miles | Type: Out-and-Back | Time: 6 – 7 hrs | Level: Hard

 This is the final stretch to the summit and around 1.5 miles from the long-awaited overlook.

 The foliage changes once more when you reach the top and the trail grade levels out.
 The top is relatively flat and forested.

 This final section of the trail brings you to the center of the summit.
-To experience the views. you have to choose between to paths to follow.
+To experience the views. you have to choose between two paths to follow.

-Hikers are presented with a Y in the trail.
+Hikers are presented with a Y on the trail.
 At this junction, you must choose whether to go left towards Sedona Overlook or right towards North Canyon Overlook.